Extending Tax Cuts for the Wealthiest While Repealing Healthcare Law – A Morally Untenable Agenda

 The Healthcare Law Saves Money While Expanding Coverage

 One element of spin, and thus public concern, has been cost.
-Senate minority leader, Mitch McConnell, has even recently used the phrase, ‘health spending bill’ to frame the law (ref).
-And the spin has been effective as a poll published in April of this year showed that 60% of America believes the healthcare law will increase the deficit (ref), a key concern for voters this past election whose confidence in the law has been eroded.
+Senate minority leader, Mitch McConnell, has even used the phrase, ‘health spending bill’ to frame the law (ref).
+And the spin has been effective as a poll published in April 2010 showed that 60% of America believes the healthcare law would increase deficits (ref), a key concern for voters this past election whose confidence in the law has been eroded.
 Fact is, the law saves money.

-The non-partisan referee in this debate, the Congressional Budget Office (CBO), has published that the healthcare law will reduce our deficit by $138 billion in its first 10 years and by $1.2 trillion in the second ten years (an amount that is felt to be conservative based on estimates of GDP growth) (ref).
+The non-partisan referee in this debate, the Congressional Budget Office (CBO), has published that the healthcare law will reduce our deficit by $138 billion in its first 10 years and, although more difficult to estimate, by perhaps as much as $1.2 trillion in the second ten years (ref).
 Additionally, in an August 24, 2010 letter issued to Senator Mike Crapo (R-ID), ranking member of the Senate Finance Subcommittee on Healthcare, CBO estimates that repealing the healthcare law would increase the deficit by $455 billion over the next 10 years (ref).

 Peter Orszag, director of White House Office of Management and Budget (OMB) from 2009-2010, is also on record that the health care law “would cut the nation’s long-term fiscal imbalance by a quarter and reduce the projected deficit with Medicare by three-quarters…as long as Congress sticks to its guns and the Obama administration does a good job carrying out the provisions of the law” (ref).

-All political posturing aside, both CBO and OMB project that the healthcare law will reduce deficits, and reduce them substantially over the next 20 years while expanding coverage to over 30 million previously uninsured Americans (ref), including 15 million women who are currently uninsured and another 14.5 million women who will benefit from the improved coverage or reduced premiums under the law (ref).
+All political posturing aside, both CBO and OMB project that the healthcare law will reduce deficits over the next 20 years while expanding coverage to over 30 million previously uninsured Americans (ref), including 15 million women who are currently uninsured and another 14.5 million women who will benefit from the improved coverage or reduced premiums under the law (ref).

 However, if cost saving measures of this law go unfunded, as has been threatened, such a tactic could derail the benefit at the expense of driving up our deficits.